 "Justification" is a theological term that many people do not understand, thinking that it is a complex point of biblical doctrine.
 However, it is not as difficult as it may seem on the surface.
-Martin Collins explains what justification is and how it works in the life of the individual whom God calls to salvation.
+Martin Collins explains what justification is and how it work. . .

 As we saw in Part Two, the biblical words translated as "repentance" indicate a thorough moral adjustment of an individual's thoughts, words, and deeds.
 While the word itself focuses on the change ...

-Crucifixion is man's most cruel, inhumane form of capital punishment.
-Why did our Savior need to die this way?
+Crucifixion is man's most cruel form of punishment.
+Why did Jesus need to die this way?
 What does it teach us?
-This article also includes an inset, "Was Jesus Stabbed Before or After He Died?"
+And was Jesus stabbed before or after He died?

 Do you realize not one in a hundred knows what salvation is—how to get it—when you will receive it?
 Don't be too sure you do!
 Here, once for all, is the truth made so plain you will really understand it!